corda/corda/docs/source/api-transactions.rst

        :end-before: DOCEND 40
        :dedent: 12

-Or using another one of your public keys, as follows:
+Or using another one of our public keys, as follows:

 .. container:: codeset